hoenie-ams/PyDSWS/README.md

 If you have coding suggestions that you would like to provide for review, please create a Pull Request.

 ### Acknowledgements
-Thanks to @vfilimonov (Vladimir Filimonov) for his work on https://github.com/vfilimonov/pydatastream, and Charles Cara on https://github.com/CharlesCara/DatastreamDSWS2R
+Thanks to Vladimir Filimonov for his work on https://github.com/vfilimonov/pydatastream, and Charles Cara for https://github.com/CharlesCara/DatastreamDSWS2R